Stability, Efficiency, and Contentedness of Social Storage Networks: Introduction

 \subsection{Social Storage Issues Addressed in this Paper}

 In this work, we address two other issues of social storage. {\it First}, major social storage studies (such as \cite{Gracia-availability-f2f, hybridfriendbox, f2findirecttie}) have considered exogenous social networks (an underlying social network, for instance Facebook, Orkut, Venus, etc.) to construct a social storage system and to study QoS related issues\footnote{This is because social storage is in its infancy and an architectural prototype of social storage is in the development stage.}.
-However, the approach of considering an exogenous social network to build a social storage system (or to do QoS analysis) fails to address various aspects. {\it For example}, the approach does not focus on participation benefits and costs.
-Rational (self-interested) behavior of agents involved in the data backup activity is not taken into consideration\footnote{Although \cite{f2femepricalstudy} begin discussing about agents' strategic behavior in a scenario where limited storage is available for the agents, this has just been touched upon and has not been looked at in detail.}. {\it Another issue} with considering exogenous social networks as is for social storage is the assumption that an agent in the underlying network is involved in data backup activity with all its neighbors.
+However, the approach of considering an exogenous social network to build a social storage system (or to do QoS analysis) fails to address various aspects.

+Here, there is an assumption that an agent in the underlying network is involved in data backup activity with all its neighbors.
 However, it is possible that agents do not want to perform a data backup activity with their set of existing neighbors.
+In other words, the approach does not focus on participation benefits and costs.
+Rational (self-interested) behavior of agents involved in the data backup activity is not taken into consideration\footnote{Although \cite{f2femepricalstudy} begin discussing about agents' strategic behavior in a scenario where limited storage is available for the agents, this has just been touched upon and has not been looked at in detail.}.

-The QoS analysis, which is based upon neighborhood size in the underlying network, is no longer valid.
-Thus, it is important to study when agents want to perform a data backup activity and when they want to discontinue it.
-Hence, in this paper, we model the social storage system as an {\it endogenous network formation} game.
+The QoS analysis, which is based upon the neighborhood size in the underlying network, is no longer valid.
+Thus, it is important to study when agents want to perform a data backup activity and/ or when they do not.
+Hence, in this paper, we model the social storage system as an {\it endogenous network formation game}.

+{\it Second}, social storage systems may not be stable (when agents have no incentive to add new partners or delete existing partners).
+Even if stable, they may not be efficient (maximizing the sum of utilities of all agents), and even if efficient, they may not be contended (when all agents achieve their maximum utility).